-The business of the Company is managed by HMS Adviser LP (the "Adviser"), a Texas limited partnership and affiliate of Hines Interests Limited Partnership ("Hines"), under an Investment Advisory and Administrative Services Agreement dated May 31, 2012, as amended (the "Investment Advisory Agreement").
+The business of the Company is managed by HMS Adviser LP (the "Adviser"), a Texas limited partnership and affiliate of Hines Interests Limited Partnership ("Hines"), under an Investment Advisory and Administrative Services Agreement dated May 31, 2012, (as amended, the "Investment Advisory Agreement").
 The Company and the Adviser have retained MSC Adviser I, LLC (the "Sub-Adviser"), a wholly owned subsidiary of Main Street Capital Corporation ("Main Street"), a New York Stock Exchange listed BDC, as the Company's investment sub-adviser, pursuant to an Investment Sub-Advisory Agreement (the "Sub-Advisory Agreement") to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by the Adviser, monitor the Company's investment portfolio and provide certain ongoing administrative services to the Adviser.
-The Adviser and the Sub-Adviser are collectively referred to as the "Advisers", and each is registered under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
+The Adviser and the Sub-Adviser are collectively referred to as the "Advisers", and each is registered as an investment adviser under the Investment Advisers Act of 1940, as amended .
 Upon the execution of the Sub-Advisory Agreement, Main Street became an affiliate of the Company.
 The Company has engaged Hines Securities, Inc. (the "Dealer Manager"), an affiliate of the Adviser, to serve as the Dealer Manager for the Offering.
-The Dealer Manager is responsible for marketing the Company's shares of common stock being offered pursuant to the Offering.
+The Dealer Manager is responsible for marketing the Company's common stock.